MalloryWittwer/image-analysis-field-guide/src/sections/getting_started/pages/new_project.md

 - Usage instructions
 - A description of your project's structure
 - How to cite your project

+For more information, see [Landing Page - README File (The Turing Way)](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-readme).

 ## Add a `requirements.txt` file